qdrant/landing_page/qdrant-landing/content/articles/io_uring.md

 serve 10k concurrent connections, which at the time exhausted the memory of most systems (because every thread had to have its own stack and some other metadata, which quickly filled up available memory).
-So the synchronous IO was replaced by asynchronous IO during the 2.5 kernel update, either via `select` or `epoll` (the latter being a small bit more efficient, so most servers of the time used it).
+So the synchronous IO was replaced by asynchronous IO during the 2.5 kernel update, either via `select` or `epoll` (the latter being Linux-only, but a small bit more efficient, so most servers of the time used it).

 But even this crude form of asynchronous IO carries the overhead of at least one system call per operation, which incurs a context switch - an operation